nicc777/k8s-kafka-experiment/LAB.md

 sudo socat TCP-LISTEN:443,fork,reuseaddr TCP:$CLUSTER_ADDRESS:30443
 ```

-You can the string `demo.example.tld traefik-dashboard.example.tld` to your `/etc/hosts` file for the host IP 127.0.0.1 - the demo API endpoint will available at this address.
+You can add the string `demo.example.tld traefik-dashboard.example.tld` to your `/etc/hosts` file for the host IP 127.0.0.1 - the demo API endpoint will available at this address.

 The Traefik dashboard is available at http://traefik-dashboard.example.tld/dashboard/#/